ubirch/ubirch-goclient-chirpstack-connector/GATEWAY.md

 * Now you will have to create an application.
 * You should now be in the `DEVICES` of the application.
 Click on the `+CREATE` button.
 * Enter a name for the new device, as well as a describtion and the device EUI.
-  * ~~If you intend to use the automatic device registrator you will have to provide extra informaiton using the description field, see [above](#use-the-automatic-device-registrator-recommended).~~
 * Chose the default device profile and make sure that both the `Disable frame-counter validation` and the `Device is disabled` boxes are not checked.
 * Press on the `CREATE DEVICE` button.
-* You will now have to manually set the `Application key` for your device, since Fludia sensors have an application key "burned in".
-This hard-coded key must be obtained from Fludia.
-Go to the `KEYS (OTAA)` tab and paste the key into the `Application key` field.
-Press on `SET DEVICE-KEYS`.
+* Some sensors require manual setting of a static application key.
+If this is the case for you, set the application key using the `KEYS (OTAA)` tab.
+Paste the key into the `Application key` field.
+Do not forget to press `SET DEVICE-KEYS`.
+* Other sensors support setting an application key on them in some way.
+In this case you can generate the key in the `KEYS (OTAA)` tab and then apply it and copy it to the device.
-* After switching to the `LORAWAN FRAMES` tab and reconnecting the Fludia sensor to the Lora-Link (**ATTENTION:** this will reset the calibration and you will have to re-calibrate the sensor.
-It is also possible to just wait for the sensor to send an measurement.) you should see something about a `Join Request` and `Join Accept`.
+* After switching to the `LORAWAN FRAMES` tab and restarting the sensor (or making it send a LoRa join request in some other way) you should see something about a `Join Request` and `Join Accept`.
 Check the `ACTIVATION` tab, there should be some fields (`Device address`, `Network session key`, ...) with values that you can't edit.
 * **Note** that the log of the UGCC may now contain errors like the following:
 ```
 [2021-01-09 21:06:19,219]--[DEBUG   ]  Trying to process a message from 'application/2/device/xxxxxxxxxxxxxxxx/rx' ...